Tham Luang Nang Non: Geography

 Tham Luang Nang Non is a prominent cave system located in Mae Sai District, Chiang Rai Province, Thailand.
 Situated under the Doi Nang Non mountain range, this natural landmark forms part of the border between Thailand and Myanmar.
 The cave, which extends for approximately 10.3 kilometers (6.4 miles), is the fourth largest in Thailand and features a complex layout of twisting paths, narrow passages, and expansive chambers.

 The entrance of the cave is at an altitude of 446 meters above sea level, while the mountain itself rises to a peak of 1,389 meters.
 The terrain of the cave system includes flooded tunnels, rocky elevations, and maze-like corridors, making navigation challenging.
 The cave is shaped by the interplay of granite and limestone formations, with the west side of the mountain prominently showcasing where these geological elements converge.

 Above the cave, the Doi Nang Non mountain range, often shrouded in clouds, is rich with vegetation.
 Teak, Burma padauk, and bamboo trees line the streams flowing through the surrounding forest, creating a cool and shaded environment.
 The mountain's silhouette resembles a reclining woman, giving the cave its name, which translates to "the big cave and water source of the sleeping lady mountain."

-Tham Luang is known for its striking rock formations, including stalactites and stalagmites, and its distinctive water-formed features created by millennia of groundwater erosion.
-This natural wonder is both an ecological treasure and a testament to the region's complex karst landscape.
+Tham Luang, located in northern Thailand, is a limestone cave system featuring various rock formations, including stalactites and stalagmites, shaped by long-term groundwater erosion.
+The cave is part of the Doi Nang Non karst landscape.
+It is characterized by a network of narrow passages and tunnels, with parts of the system subject to seasonal flooding.

 A visitor center outside the main entrance provides a detailed map of the cave, and there is a car park nearby.
 The first 1 kilometer (0.6 mi) of the cave is open to the public for guided tours between November and April.
 However, the cave floods during the rainy season and is closed to visitors during that time.
 This makes Tham Luang a popular destination during the dry season while preserving its natural state during the monsoon.